Death Bed: The Bed That Eats: Legacy

 Death Bed has gained a minor cult following over the years and is now considered a cult classic.

 Death Bed has been included in multiple lists at various media outlets.
 In 2014, Paste Magazine ranked the film at #92 in its The 100 Best "B Movies" of All Time, summarizing, "This is one of those great, lost films that finally found its way onto DVD a few years ago and was embraced by bad movie lovers around the world."
 PopMatters placed the film at #2 in their list of The 10 Weirdest Horror Movies of All Time, calling it "too insane for words".

 In October 2014, a stage adaptation by playwright Gwenyfar Rohler was held at the Halloween Horror Theatre Festival in Wilmington, North Carolina.

-Comedian Patton Oswalt included a routine about the film on his 2007 album Werewolves and Lollipops, in which he mistakenly refers to the film as Death Bed: The Bed That Eats People.
+Comedian Patton Oswalt included a routine about the film on his 2007 album Werewolves and Lollipops, in which he erroneously refers to the film as Death Bed: The Bed That Eats People.